 Method B: "Author asks publisher to deposit specific final published article in PudMed Central (usually for a fee)."
 Here is a list of those participating journals.
 During the publication submission process, be sure to request that your article is submitted to PubMed Central.

 Method C: "Author self-submits or requests a third party submission of the final, peer-reviewed manuscript version of the publication to PubMed Central via the NIH Manuscript Submission system (NIHMS).”
 The Becker Medical Library offers WU investigators third party submitter services at no charge.
 Click here for instructions for both options (self-submit or third party submits).

 Method D: "Author completes submission of final peer-reviewed manuscript deposited by publisher in the NIHMS."
-Here is a list of those participating journals.
 When the publisher initiates this process (by uploading the final peer-reviewed manuscript), the author will receive an email to approve the uploaded version (via NIHMS).
 If you notice that your publication does not have a PMCID within three months post-publication, contact the journal or publisher representative with whom you had worked.
 A PMCID is required within three months post-publication.
 Click here for instructions on Method D.